 The third mate is generally a positive contributor to life quality, bringing favor and fortune through higher wisdom.
 However much depends on conditions in bhava-8, especially any resident graha.

 Depending upon the characteristics of bhava-9, the third life-partner may provides a connection to global philosophy, university, esoteric principles, or theoretical environments.
 Mate-3 may be a doctrinal figure or have a broad international worldview.
 Alternately, the mate may be an entertainer or speculator.

-Mate may travel extensively , giving lectures; while the native remains a pragmatic person concerned more with day-to-day communications.
+Mate may travel extensively, delivering charity or giving inspirational knowledge; while the native remains a pragmatic person concerned more with day-to-day communications.
 Any graha located in 9th-from-Chandra would increase the intensity of the characteristics of mate-3.

 Third marriage is emotionally triggered and sustained by deep subconscious parallel-life memories of 9th-from-1st = bhava-9:

 The fourth life-partner (if any) may be emotionally apprehended as an agent of parenting, house-holding, sheltering, schooling, ethnic roots, familiar rhythms, and cultural foundations for the native .